kubanmar/madas-docs/about.rst

 can be defined quickly using the ``Fingerprint`` base class.

 Fingerprints can be used to calculate :doc:`similarity matrices </modules/similarity>`.
-These store the similarity scores between materials and their respective *mid*s.
+These store the similarity scores between materials and their respective *mid*.
 The calculation of similarities using the ``SimilarityMatrix`` class is parallelized over all available CPU cores by default and computes only unique entries in the matrix.
 Very large matrices can be computed using the ``BatchedSimilarityMatrix``, which allows to parallelize the computation of similarities over HPC clusters, currently supporting the